-At the age of 11 or 12, children reach what famed psychologist Jean Piaget called the formal operational stage.
-It’s the final stage in the child’s development.
-During this stage, children start to think abstractly and even apply those ideas to problem-solving.
-They also learn a process called deductive reasoning.
+At the age of 11 or 12, children enter what famed psychologist Jean Piaget identified as the formal operational stage.
+While this represents the last of Piaget's stages of cognitive development, it's important to note that development continues in various aspects throughout life, including emotional, moral, and social dimensions.
+In the formal operational stage, children begin to think abstractly and can apply these abstract thoughts to problem-solving.
+It's during this stage that they also become acquainted with a process known as deductive reasoning.

-Deductive reasoning is a process in which we draw conclusions about the world around us.
-It’s also one of the basic ideas introduced to students who are learning about logic and how to form an argument.
+Deductive reasoning is a process in which we conclude the world around us.
+It’s also one of the basic ideas introduced to students learning about logic and how to form an argument.
 Deductive reasoning can help us discover the truth, but as you’ll see in the video, sometimes this process is done so quickly because it’s obvious.

-On this page, I’m going to talk about deductive reasoning, how we use it in everyday life, and how it differs from inductive reasoning.
+On this page, I will discuss deductive reasoning, how we use it in everyday life, and how it differs from inductive reasoning.
 Understanding deductive and inductive reasoning are essential building blocks for understanding how we make sense of the world and how we make decisions.

 What is Deductive Reasoning?